xdan/jodit/src/core/component/README.md

 console.log(cmp.isReady);
 ```

-But it’s better not to do this, because with inheritance, such a component will be “ready” ahead of time:
+But it’s better not to do this, because with inheritance, such a component will be `ready` ahead of time:

 ```ts
 import type { IJodit, IStatusBar } from 'jodit/types';